 3.4.3 Secretary

 This clause may be modified to include additional responsibilities.
 If any of the responsibilities listed below is not performed by the Secretary, it shall be listed as the responsibility of one of the other officers.
+The 60-day shaded value in item c) may be reduced.

 The responsibilities of the Secretary include: